-- The patient's belongings must be packed in a suitable manner and an inventory made. - The original detention papers must be obtained from the Mental Health Act Office and these must accompany the patient (copies must be retained for our records) ideally this should occur prior to the day of transfer. - A Form H4 (Section 19) (Form H4 Regulation 7(2)(a) and 7(3) MHA 1983) will be provided by the Mental Health Act Office and part one of the form must be completed prior to leaving.
+- The patient's belongings must be packed in a suitable and respectful manner and an inventory made.
+Using black bin bags for the packing of belongings is disrespectful and should not be used. - The original detention papers must be obtained from the Mental Health Act Office and these must accompany the patient (copies must be retained for our records) ideally this should occur prior to the day of transfer. - A Form H4 (Section 19) (Form H4 Regulation 7(2)(a) and 7(3) MHA 1983) will be provided by the Mental Health Act Office and part one of the form must be completed prior to leaving.
 The receiving hospital will complete the second part of the form to accept the patient into their authority.
-The original Form H4 will be kept by the receiving hospital but the escorting nurse must bring back a photocopy for the Mental Health Act Office for our Trust's records.
-For those patients on a Restriction Order (S37/41 or S47/49) a copy of the Ministry of Justice transfer direction must also accompany the papers.

-- Photocopies of the patient's medical notes, nursing notes and drug card are to be taken on the day of transfer to the receiving hospital. - A transfer letter from the patient's Responsible Clinician should also be taken (if not already sent). - Any medication the patient is receiving should be obtained as TTOs for an appropriate period and taken with the patient.
+The original Form H4 will be kept by the receiving hospital but the escorting nurse must bring back a photocopy for the Mental Health Act Office for our Trust's records. - For those patients on a Restriction Order (S37/41 or S47/49) a copy of the Ministry of Justice transfer direction must also accompany the papers. - Photocopies of the patient's medical notes, nursing notes and drug card are to be taken on the day of transfer to the receiving hospital. - A transfer letter from the patient's Responsible Clinician should also be taken (if not already sent). - Any medication the patient is receiving should be obtained as TTOs for an appropriate period and taken with the patient.
 Staff should refer to the Trust Policy for the Transfer of Clinical Care Duties patients for full guidance on the safe transfer of patients.